City · Turkey · Europe

 Practical Tips

-When visiting Istanbul, it's essential to have some local currency, as not all places accept credit cards.
-ATMs are widely available, and it's a good idea to inform your bank of your travel plans to avoid any issues with your card.
-Consider purchasing a SIM card upon arrival for mobile connectivity, which can be found at the airport or various stores in the city.
-Turkish culture values politeness and respect, so greet people with a friendly 'Merhaba' and use 'Lütfen' (please) and 'Teşekkür ederim' (thank you) often.
-Tipping is appreciated but not mandatory; leaving a 5-10% tip at restaurants is customary.
-Dress modestly when visiting religious sites, and be mindful of local customs and etiquette.
+When visiting Istanbul, it's essential to carry some cash as not all places accept cards.
+ATMs are widely available, and most accept international cards.
+Consider purchasing a SIM card upon arrival for connectivity, with options available at the airport and various stores.
+Turkish culture places importance on politeness and respect.
+It's customary to greet people with a handshake and use polite phrases.
+Tipping is appreciated but not mandatory; rounding up the bill or leaving small change is common.
+Dress modestly when visiting religious sites, and be mindful of local customs and traditions.

 Cultural Notes